cloudmesh-community/hid-sp18-523/paper/paper.md

     GET /data/v1/:alias?:queryOperators

 @hid-sp18-523-DataApi

-Alias is the name of the dataset that we have defined in our manifest file.
-We can define and run our custom query using queryOperators.
-We can pass aggregate functions such as count, sum, min, max, avg, filter, group by and order by etc. We can control the format of the returned data of API by setting the request accept header of XMLHttpRequest object to following formats @hid-sp18-523-DataApi.
+Alias is the name of the dataset that is defined in manifest file.
+Custom query can be run using queryOperators.
+Aggregate functions such as count, sum, min, max, avg, filter, group by and order by etc can be used with custom query.

+Format of returned data of API can be set using request accept header of XMLHttpRequest object to following formats @hid-sp18-523-DataApi.

     array-of-objects